 At CME, we provide custom turn-key solutions and support to the process of equipping medical facilities through our Direct-To-Site services.
 We provide both medical and non-medical equipment, as well as planning and logistics services that may be easily implemented in any VA construction project.

 Expertise means efficiency in saving money, time and stress.
 Ample, wide-range knowledge and resources make our solutions viable and therefore valuable to meeting our customers' goals.
 Our aim is to keep our customers on track, on time and within budget.
-Contact us on our Contact webpage, or call us today at 800-338-2372 to see how we can help you meet your VA hospital IO&T needs.
+Contact us or call us today at 800-338-2372 to see how we can help you meet your VA hospital IO&T needs.